metrics-js/process/README.md

 ### Active handles

-The Active handles collector emit a metric with the number of open handles (such as `setTimeout` etc) held by the node.js working queue.
+The Active handles collector emits a metric with the number of open handles (such as `setTimeout` etc) held by the node.js working queue.

  * **metric name:** nodejs_active_handles_total
  * **collected when:** On every collect